freeCodeCamp/freeCodeCamp/guide/english/javascript/arguments/index.md

 ## Treat it as an array

-You can invoke arguments by using `arguments[n]` (where _n_ is the index of the argument in the array-like object) but if you want to use it as an array for iteration purposes or applying array methods to it, you need to _convert it to an array_ by declaring a variable and using the Array.prototype.slice.call method (because _arguments_ is not an array):
+You can invoke arguments by using `arguments[n]` (where _n_ is the index of the argument in the array-like object), but if you want to use it as an array for iteration purposes or applying array methods to it, you need to _convert it to an array_ by declaring a variable and using the Array.prototype.slice.call method (because _arguments_ is not an array):

 ```javascript
 var args = Array.prototype.slice.call(arguments);